Open Call for Artists: Submit Your Art to our 34 Gallery Initiative!

 The Reality of Child Marriage

 • Child marriage, or early marriage, is any marriage where at least one of the parties is under 18 years of age.
+Child marriage can be found everywhere, even in high-income countries.

 • Worldwide, there are more than 700 million women and girls alive today who were married before their 18th birthday.

+We as human beings must take a stand to stop child marriage and child exploration whenever and wherever we see it.
 This is why Simuka Africa Youth Association is fully dedicated in helping child marriage survivors to attain the resources necessary to go back to school.
 Together we can build a resilient future.

 The More You Know

-Child Marriage Laws
+Child Marriage Laws & Information

 • The Constitution of Zimbabwe, Section 23